 Preserved lemons are an easy way to add fresh, lemony taste to a variety of dishes.
-Making them is easy and they are a great addition to countless recipes.
+Making them is easy, and they are a great addition to countless recipes.

-Until recently, I had never heard of preserved lemons and their many uses.
+Until recently, I had never heard of them and their many uses.
 It only takes a little time to get them ready to stuff into a mason jar.
 The hardest part is waiting for the juice and salt to permeate the rind, which is the part that is usually used in recipes that call for preserved lemons, although some recipes use the pulp as well.